 Helping people explore the underwater world is something very important to the owners of Bluckland Lake nature reserve and as a result they have created probably the best scuba diving lake in the south east and a PADI five star rating to go with it.
 Depths of up to 50 feet with a water clarity and quality not normally associated with inland diving sites because this is a deep ex chalk quarry rather than a shallow gravel, or clay one.

 Day visitors are most welcome.
 Please telephone for opening hours.

 Courses if new to the sport, training is not only heaps of fun and a great new life skill but there’s also heaps to explore here, with exciting shoals of fish, sunken boats, jet aircraft, and flooded pump rooms.
 Why not take up the scuba diving challenge this summer and make new friends?
-The open water diving course costs only £350 including training, books, costume hire and dive centre fees and the age range for training starts at just ten onwards.
+The open water diving costs are highly competitive and include including training, books, costume hire and dive centre fees.
+Age range for training starts at just ten onwards.
 The other point is that it’s right on your doorstep in Salt Lane, Cliffe ME3 7ST.
 So no more excuses, Call Tony on 07748767569

 *** New for 2016 new W.C block with full size, seperate ladies and gents cubicles and flushing toilets.
 Hope to have fully installed by end of January.
 Lots of you have asked for this and now it is being installed.